alpersonalwebsite/react/7-Conditional-Rendering.md

 ## Conditional Rendering

-Previously we saw some conditional renderings like the "ternary operator".
-We are going to take back from that point and see different ways to render one or other content in relation to x-criteria.
+Previously, we saw some "conditional logic" like the "ternary operator".
+Now, we are going to resume this subject seeing different ways to render content in relation to x-criteria.

 #### State and Class

-First cases we are going to be using the state property conditionIs to show one message or other, consigning as well, just the changes.
+In the first cases, we are going to be using our state property `conditionIs` to show one message or other.
-Note: since we are using local state, we are extending the Class instead of employing functional components.

 **if/else**